mekineer/single_domain_search/README.md

 The user's IP address, or any of the user's information, would not be kept.
 The database would be used to filter results in ways that Google's search syntax is not capable of filtering.
 These filtered results would be served to the user, alongside Google's results.

 Aside from listing sites that draw only from a single domain, sans whitelist, the possibilities could be much greater.
 Blacklists in use by ad-blockers could be used.
-Results returned depending on country could be compared side by side, as well as showing differences returned depending on the web browser used.
+It could also be useful for showing the ways that Google returns different results depending on the country you are in, the web browser you are using, your logged in status, etc.

 ## PRE-REQ
 Please download following before running the script.